mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 ##### 32:16

-So the monk asks, "What is the meaning of, 'I almost don't lose myself?"
+So the monk asks, "What is the meaning of, 'I almost don't lose myself?'"
 The Zen Master says, "Though it still should be easy to come out of freedom and say something about it..."
 If you get freedom, if you understand [the] real meaning of raindrops.
 Because, [the] Zen Master says, you listen to [and] you can hear the sound of raindrops, you believe that is *raindrops*.
 But Zen teacher says it is not raindrops; you believe the *sound* of the raindrops.
 And then, you understand: "Really?
 Oh, what are *real* raindrops?"
 That is a kind of enlightenment.

 So, you can express [that].
 If you come out of the understanding of raindrops, which is called enlightenment or freedom, then [you] can express [it].
 But it's not so easy.
 It's not so easy to say something about freedom itself, raindrops themselves.
 When you are one with it: no, nothing to say.
 It's pretty hard.